AndreasG11/MAE224/Lab-2:-Pipe-Flow.md

 </p>
 If we assume that our flow is fully developed (for our experiment, this means we are sufficiently far away from the entrance of the pipe), we can readily analyze this equation.
 Since the pressure gradient is constant, the velocity profile can analytically be found to be parabolic (see figure 1(a)).
 This is one of the few analytical results in fluid mechanics but unfortunately does not occur very often in the real world.
 Real world applications, like oil pipelines, or water pipes, typically require high flow rates which facilitate the growth of instabilities in the flow making the flow turbulent.
 ##Turbulent Pipe Flow
-Turbulence adds random (chaotic like) fluctuations to the flow field, and we lose the nice parabolic velocity profile seen in figure 1(a).
+Turbulence adds random (chaotic-like) fluctuations to the flow field, and we lose the nice parabolic velocity profile seen in figure 1(a).
 In a turbulent flow, the velocity profile is fuller (figure 1(b)) and there is a higher viscous stress at the wall.
 This in turn works to cause a greater pressure drop in turbulent flow, since there is a balance between pressure drop and shear stress.
 There is no nice analytical expression for turbulent pipe flow like there is for laminar flow, so we are required to conduct experiments to understand this type of flow.

 #Moody Diagram
 Instead of analyzing the equations of motion for the different flow regimes, you will build what is called a “Moody diagram.”
 This is an empirical relation between the frictional forces in the pipe and the Reynolds number of the pipe flow.